 First of all, using saltwater eliminates the need to handle chlorine on a daily or weekly basis because the salt chlorinator converts sodium chloride (salt) into liquid chlorine on an ongoing basis.
 In addition, saltwater pools are

 - Gentler on eyes and skin

 If you have young children or have sensitive skin and eyes, you will be able to appreciate the soft feel of the water.

 Cons of Salt Water Pools

-- This water must be either de-chlorinated or hauled away by the ministry of the environment approved haulers.
+- This water must be either de-chlorinated or hauled away by ministry-approved environmental contractors.

-- The properties of this water and chlorides is so corrosive, in fact, that certain types of pool equipment (such as heaters) have their life expectancy cut by two thirds by the use of the product.
+- The properties of this water are so corrosive that certain types of pool equipment (such as heaters) have their life expectancy cut by two-thirds by using this product.

-- A lot of manufacturers of certain pool types and equipment void their warranty if a salt chlorinator is used.
+- Many manufacturers of certain pool types and equipment void their warranty if a salt chlorinator is used.